Omokhafesam/PLP_assignment1_week2/README.md

 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.

+Assignment: Setting Up Your Developer Environment
+Step 1: Select Your Operating System (OS)
+Download and Install Windows 11
+Go to Windows 11 Download Page.
+Follow the instructions to download the Windows 11 installation media.
+Create a bootable USB or use the Windows Installation Assistant to upgrade your current OS.
+Follow the on-screen instructions to complete the installation.
+Step 2: Install a Text Editor or Integrated Development Environment (IDE) Download and Install Visual Studio Code
+Go to Visual Studio Code Download Page.
+Select the version compatible with your OS and download the installer.
+Run the installer and follow the setup instructions.
+Launch Visual Studio Code after installation is complete.
+Step 3: Set Up Version Control System
+Install Git
+Go to Git Download Page.
+Download the appropriate installer for your OS.
+Run the installer and follow the setup instructions, making sure to select the options to integrate Git with your command line and install Git Bash.
+Configure Git
+Open Git Bash and set your username and email: git config --global user.name "Your Name" git config --global user.email "your.email@example.com" Create a GitHub Account
+Go to GitHub and sign up for a new account.
+Verify your email and set up your profile.
+Initialize a Git Repository
+Create a new project folder on your local machine: mkdir my_project cd my_project git init
+Create a README file and make your first commit: echo "# My Project" >> README.md git add README.md git commit -m "Initial commit"
+Push to GitHub
+Create a new repository on GitHub and follow the instructions to push your local repository to GitHub: git remote add origin https://github.com/yourusername/my_project.git git branch -M main git push -u origin main
+Step 4: Install Necessary Programming Languages and Runtimes Install Python
+Go to Python Download Page.
+Download the latest version for Windows.
+Run the installer and ensure you check the option to "Add Python to PATH".
+Verify the installation by opening Command Prompt and typing: python --version
+Step 5: Install Package Managers
+Install pip
+Pip is included with Python 3.4 and later.
+Verify pip installation: pip --version
+Step 6: Configure a Database (MySQL)
+Download and Install MySQL
+Go to MySQL Installer Download Page.
+Download the installer and run it.
+Follow the setup instructions to install the MySQL server and MySQL Workbench.
+Configure your MySQL server instance and create a new database.
+Step 7: Set Up Development Environments and Virtualization (Optional) Consider using Docker
+Go to Docker Download Page.
+Download Docker Desktop for Windows.
+Run the installer and follow the setup instructions.
+Verify the installation by running: docker --version
+Step 8: Explore Extensions and Plugins
+Install Extensions in Visual Studio Code
+Open Visual Studio Code.
+Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or pressing Ctrl+Shift+X.
+Search for and install extensions such as:
+Python (for Python development)
+GitLens (for enhanced Git capabilities)
+Prettier (for code formatting)
+ESLint (for linting JavaScript)

 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.